-New Classes for May/June 2017 including the new Hamburg YMCA
+New Classes for September/October 2017 including the new Hamburg YMCA

-New Shaolin, Shaolin Kids, and Tai Chi Classes starting May 1.
+New Shaolin, Shaolin Kids, Tai Chi & Hsing Yie classes starting September 5.
 Class information and descriptions HERE

 In Memoriam: Audrey Robinson

 March 19, 1935- September 26, 2016

 WKYTÕs and Central ShaolinÕs Master Dick Gabriel produced this news spot from July 1986 on our martial arts group's wave pool workouts.
 Not a bad way to spend a hot, summer night even if it has been 30 years.

 Congratulations: Rank Advancement in Lexington: Master David Cubine, Jason Russo, and Jamie West had 20 beginner/intermediate students test for rank advancement November 14, 2015 with Master Hiang Th¸ at the Beaumont YMCA.
 Congratulations to all for their hard work.

 Our two-week Advanced Hsing-Yie/5 Elements class at Master TheÕs gym was very enlightening and instructive.
 Thanks to all who attended.